mikanikos/Fork-Accountability/docs/2-fork-accountability.md

 In the Tendermint protocol, all processes should be accountable for their actions and faulty validators should be identified and punished according to the protocol specifications, for example by removing them from the validators set.
 We aim to give incentives to validators to behave correctly according to the protocol specifications and detect faulty validators, without mistakenly detecting correct validators.

-## Fork reasons
+## Misbehaviors

 In the previous section, we mentioned that a process can make the consensus fail with a fork.
-There are, indeed, multiple reasons that can make the system fork, all coming from processes that deviate from the protocol specification and do not follow the behavior of a correct process in the consensus algorithm.
+There are, indeed, multiple reasons that can generate a fork in the blockchain, all coming from processes that deviate from the protocol specification in various ways.

-We can summarize the main actions a process can do to misbehave and possibly cause a fork in a specific consensus height according to the Tendermint consensus algorithm rules:
+We can summarize some of the most important misbehaviors that can possibly cause a fork in a consensus instance according to the Tendermint consensus algorithm rules:

 - A process sends multiple proposals in a round *r* for different values